biocommons/hgvs/README.md

 By default, hgvs uses remote data sources, which makes installation easy.
 If you would like to use local instances of the data sources, see the [readthedocs](https://hgvs.readthedocs.io/).

-1. Create a virtual environment using your preferrred method.
+1. Create a virtual environment using your preferred method.

     **Examples:**